 The number of people in the photo pits was controlled to ensure that each photographer had enough elbow room and could get the pictures they needed.

-The result: photographers were able to concentrate on photography and were able to quickly transmit tons of pictures.
+The result was that photographers were able to concentrate on photography and were able to quickly transmit many pictures.
 This meant lots of coverage for the event and its sponsors.
-The organizers fully understood the purpose of having media coverage.
+The tournament organizers fully understood the purpose of having media coverage.

 By contrast …

 This event has no media work space, no tables, no chairs, no power, no Internet access.
 The media/PR staff are usually unavailable and no one knows anything.
-Except for media credential pick-up day, the rest of the week is nothing but grief from the staff who think photographers are nothing but an in-the-way nuisance.
+Except for media credential pick-up day, the rest of the week is nothing but grief from the film festival staff who think photographers are nothing but an in-the-way nuisance.

 Photographers are jammed into spaces with enough room for maybe one-third of them.
-There’s no control over the number of photographers, so photographers have to line up for several hours to get into some photo pits, most of which have no protection from the rain and no washrooms.
+There’s no control over the number of photographers, so photographers have to line up for many hours to get into some photo pits, most of which have no protection from the rain and no washrooms.

-- Good picture play assumes good pictures are available.
-Talking heads, cheque presentations, ribbon cuttings, sod turnings, and groups of executives wearing hard-hats, never-never-never make for good pictures.
-News value comes from real people doing real things.
-If you have hired a photographer to cover your event for you, then consult with them, well-ahead of time, as to what might make for a good picture.
-Remember than “good” is defined by the news value and not by the number of visible corporate logos.
+If you hired a photographer to cover your event then consult with them ahead of time to figure out what might make for a good picture.
+Remember that “good” is defined by the news value and not by the number of visible corporate logos.

 Wow…read my mind exactly about TIFF.
 Covered it a few times and they seem like their job is to protect the talent from us.
 They seem to forget there’s a difference between paparazzi and credential press photographers.